joseortega9988/UltrasonicAudioAnalysis/README.md

 # Ultrasonic Audio Analysis

-A script that identifies which of the three audio files have a secret message
+A script that identifies which of the three audio files have a secret message in ultrasonic frequencies

 **To run the program, just upload the code in any enviormente jupyter notebooks can run**

-#### Important informatiion
+#### Important information

 You need thinkdsp.py installed on the directory for this script to work